 Measurement of serum free light chains (FLC) is an important part of the diagnosis of monoclonal gammopathies.

-This workshop recorded during the 25th WorldLab / EuromedLab (2023) focuses on the use of the sebia FLC ELISA assay for the determination of serum free light chains.
+This workshop recorded during the 25th WorldLab / EuromedLab (2023) focuses on the clinical use of Free Light Chains for Multiple Myeloma and AL Amyloidosis.

 Pr.
 Palladini reviews the different international guidelines and recommendations about FLC testing and reminds the cut-off commutability (« 20 » and « 100 » ratios) between Sebia assay and a predicate method, recently published by Willrich M.A.V et al., in 2022.